 - I got to work with a fascinating array of clients – from spiritual teachers, to bookies, to dancers and bus drivers, actors to day traders, psychologists, politicians, musical and martial artists, and marital counselors.

-- I got to start a school 23 years ago which helped me reach out and touch, through our grads, hundreds of thousands of people we would otherwise never have touched.
+- I got to start a school that helped me reach out and touch, through our grads, hundreds of thousands of people we would otherwise never have touched.

-- I got to study with some of most wonderful, brilliant, imaginative teachers in the world– Rolfer, Daniel Blake, Dr. Fritz Smith, MD, Paul Brown, Bob King and so many others.
+- I got to study with some of the most wonderful, brilliant, imaginative teachers in the world– Rolfer, Daniel Blake, Dr. Fritz Smith, MD, Paul Brown, Bob King, and so many others.